The Ideal Number of Images to Use in a Website

 While a roof is largely functional, it also makes up a huge part of the visual attraction of any home.
 That being said, having great photos that demonstrate just how much of a visual improvement a new roof can make will go a long way in building trust and confidence in someone who is about to make a major investment.
 But again, most people don’t need more than 3-5 photos of 3-5 different projects (9-25 photos total) to see that they can trust you with their home.

 Whether your company provides industrial cleaning services, repairs complex robotics, or manufactures equipment used in other manufacturing processes, pictures are key to communicating what you do and why your services and/or products are superior to your competition.
 However, as with many of the industries listed above, you don’t need to showcase every picture of every project you’ve ever done.

 The key here is showcasing just enough visuals to help visitors to your site recognize that you’re a reputable resource they can trust.
 As it applies to Industrial Services, you’ll likely only need a handful of examples to convey your skills and attention to detail.
 However, businesses that manufacture equipment used in other manufacturing processes will likely need to showcase 2-4 images of each product they build.
 Again, the key here is showcasing just enough for a business owner and/or plant manager to see that your product is the right fit for their respective business.

 DON'T overload the gallery

 DON'T use more than one slideshow gallery per page

-So as it applies to the original topic of discussion, “How many images is too many?”, there is no hard rule or specific number of images any one of us can say is the perfect amount.
+So as it applies to the original topic of discussion, “How many images are too many?”, there is no hard rule or specific number of images any one of us can say is the perfect amount.
 The real takeaway here is understanding that there is an art to showcasing images within a website and finding the best balance of images and information to support what your prospects are looking for so they feel compelled to contact you and not your competitors.